Olof Palmelaan Mosque

 Who will build the mosque?

-The initiator of the construction of a new mosque in Zoetermeer is Stichting Islamitisch Centrum Zoetermeer, ICZ for short.
-For more information about ICZ, visit the website www.stichtingicz.nl.
+The initiator for the construction of a new mosque in Zoetermeer is Stichting Islamic Centrum Zoetermeer, abbreviated ICZ.
+For more information about ICZ, please visit the website www.stichtingicz.nl .

 What kind of organization is ICZ?

 ICZ is a foundation established by Islamic residents of Zoetermeer.
-ICZ organizes religious, educational, social and cultural activities for the Zoetermeer Muslims, but is also open to dissenters and non-believers.
+ICZ organizes religious, educational, social and cultural activities for the Muslims of Zoetermeer, but is also open to dissenters and non-believers.
 ICZ has no ties to extremist parties and also actively distances itself from extremist ideas.

 Where exactly will the mosque be located?

-Why is a mosque coming to this very spot?
+Why is a mosque being built at this location?

 ICZ has indicated to the municipality the need for an additional place of worship in one of Zoetermeer's eastern neighborhoods.
-There is already a mosque on the west side of Zoetermeer, namely in Meerzicht.
+There is already a mosque on the west side of Zoetermeer in Meerzicht.
 Following ICZ's request, the municipality has investigated which locations on the east side of Zoetermeer are suitable for the construction of a mosque.
-The plot of land on Olof Palmelaan emerged as a possible suitable location, because it is on the edge of a residential area, which means there is enough space to build the mosque.
-In addition, there is room to create sufficient parking spaces for visitors to the mosque, and there is sufficient parking available on Olof Palmelaan (in the shoulder of the Praxis) for visitors during crowded gatherings such as during Ramadan.
+The plot of land on the Olof Palmelaan emerged as a possible suitable location because it is on the edge of a residential area, which means there is enough space to build the mosque.
+In addition, there is room to create sufficient parking spaces for visitors to the mosque.
+There is also sufficient parking available on Olof Palmelaan (in the grass verge of the Praxis) for visitors during crowded gatherings such as Ramadan.

 What will the mosque look like?

-ICZ has chosen a modern contemporary designed Dutch building that suits these times and Zoetermeer.
+ICZ has chosen a modern contemporary designed Dutch building that suits modern times and Zoetermeer itself.
 They deliberately chose a building with no minaret and no call to prayer.
 Read the architect's explanation of the design here.

-Construction of the mosque will begin in December 2022.
-Completion is scheduled for 2024.
+Construction of the mosque will start in December 2022.
+Completion is scheduled for 2025.

 Where is ICZ currently located?

-ICZ now rents a space in the multipurpose building at Zanzibarplein and a space on Hodenpijlstraat in Oosterheem at fixed times during the week.
+ICZ now rents a space in the multifunctional building at fixed times during the week Zanzibarplein and a space on Hodenpijlstraat in Oosterheem.

-Why is the municipality cooperating with the plan for a new mosque in Zoetermeer?
+Why is the municipality cooperating in the plan for a new mosque in Zoetermeer?

-The Zoetermeer Muslim community currently does not have enough prayer space, especially in the Oosterheem, Seghwaert and Palenstein neighborhoods.
-Every faith community has a right to a place in the city, so they are free to apply to the municipality for a permit to build a prayer room.
+The Zoetermeer Muslim community currently has too little prayer space, especially in the Oosterheem, Seghwaert and Palenstein districts.
+Every religious community has the right to a place in the city and is therefore free to apply for a permit from the municipality to build a prayer space.

 How many Muslims are there in Oosterheem?

 It is not known exactly how many Muslims live in Oosterheem.
-This kind of data is not recorded anywhere.
-ICZ does indicate that enough Muslims live together in the Oosterheem, Seghwaert and Palenstein neighborhoods to want to build an additional mosque.
-The mosque to be built will accommodate up to 200 people.
+This kind of data is not registered anywhere.
+ICZ does indicate that there are enough Muslims living in the Oosterheem, Seghwaert and Palenstein districts together to want to build an extra mosque.
+The mosque to be built offers space for a maximum of 200 people.

 There are 200 prayer places in the mosque, are they filled every Friday?

-No, ICZ certainly does not expect 200 people during prayer services on an "ordinary" Friday.
-The 200 places of worship will be realized mainly to accommodate worshippers during special Islamic holidays.
+No, ICZ certainly does not expect 200 people during the prayer services on a 'normal' Friday.
+The 200 prayer places are mainly realized to offer space to believers during the special Islamic holidays.

-ICZ wants to build a multipurpose center.
+ICZ wants to build a multifunctional centre.
 There will be a prayer room (the actual mosque), where Muslims can attend Islamic prayer services.
-There will also be spaces where ICZ plans to offer activities such as homework assistance, language and integration courses and meetings on topics such as safety, citizenship and health.
+In addition, there will be rooms where ICZ wants to offer activities such as homework support, language and integration courses and meetings on themes such as safety, citizenship and health.

 That possibility is no longer there.
 On April 20, 2020, the city council made a decision on the zoning plan.
-Subsequently, the college granted the environmental permit to ICZ and issued the Olof Palmelaan traffic decree.
+Subsequently, the board of mayor and aldermengranted the environmental permit to ICZ and issued the Olof Palmelaan traffic decree.
 A direct appeal to the Administrative Law Division of the Council of State was possible for these three decisions.
 Several local residents took advantage of this.
 The Council of State ruled on September 15, 2021 and declared the appeal unfounded.

 Will there be enough parking spaces?

-How will you solve parking if there are 200 visitors?
+How are you going to solve parking if 200 visitors come?

-As with all initiatives in Zoetermeer, the applicable parking policy applies.
-This also specifically includes standards for a house of worship.
-The 'high standard' is therefore applied here.
+As for all initiatives in Zoetermeer, the current parking policy also applies here.
+This also includes specific standards for a house of worship.
+The 'high standard' is used here.

 Adequate parking will be provided for regular visitors at the mosque.
 If there are more visitors, this may be an issue on special occasions and holidays, such as during Ramadan.
-Sufficient public parking will soon be available on Olof Palmelaan to meet the parking needs at those (peak) times by the municipality installing parking spaces on grass concrete tiles on the Praxis verge.
+Sufficient public parking will soon be available on Olof Palmelaan to meet the parking needs at those (peak) times by the municipality installing parking spaces on grass concrete tiles on the green verge near Praxis.
 The previously presented solution for public parking spaces on Galvanistraat (Dwarstocht) has thus been dropped.

-Yes, in order to implement the building plan and construct parking spaces, it is necessary to cut down some trees.
-See drawing of trees to be cut down.
-Trees will also be replanted based on the current design.
+Yes, in order to execute the construction plan and create parking spaces, it is necessary to cut down some trees.
+See the drawing of trees to be cut down .
+Based on the current design, trees will also be replanted.

-The mosque was supposed to come to the Roggeakker in Seghwaert, right?
+The mosque was supposed to be located at Roggeakker in Seghwaert, wasn't it?

-There has indeed been talk of that.
-ICZ bought a piece of land from the municipality on Roggeakker in 2012 to build a mosque.
-However, because of the zoning plan, ICZ could not erect the building on that site that ICZ wanted at that time.
-Therefore, a possible new location was sought with the municipality.
-When ICZ was delivered the land on Olof Palmelaan in 2022, the municipality bought back the land on Roggeakker.
+That was indeed the case.
+In 2012, ICZ bought a piece of land from the municipality at the Roggeakker to build a mosque.
+However, due to the zoning plan, ICZ could not build the building that ICZ wanted at that time.
+That is why a possible new location was sought together with the municipality.
+When ICZ received the land at the Olof Palmelaan in 2022, the municipality bought back the land at the Roggeakker.

 What has happened since 2013?

-In 2013, the College of Mayor and Aldermen engaged in discussions with ICZ about the possibility of building a mosque on Olof Palmelaan in Oosterheem, on the piece of land on the corner next to the fire department.
-On November 22, 2013, the college made ICZ a final offer to sell this land.
+The board of mayor and aldermen has been talking with ICZ in 2013 about the possibility of building a mosque on Olof Palmelaan in Oosterheem, on the piece of land on the corner next to the fire department.
+On Nov.
+22, 2013, the board made ICZ a final offer to sell this land.
 ICZ indicated on January 31, 2014 that it wished to accept this offer.
-On March 18, 2014, the land sale agreement was signed by ICZ and the college.
-The college also bought back the land previously sold to ICZ on the Roggeakker.
-On May 28, 2019, the college agreed to a2nd extension of the purchase agreement between ICZ and the college until June 1, 2021.
+On March 18, 2014, the land sale agreement was signed by ICZ and the board of mayor and aldermen.
+The board also bought back the land previously sold to ICZ on the Roggeakker.
+On May 28, 2019, the board agreed to a2nd extension of the purchase agreement between ICZ and the board until June 1, 2021.
 ICZ submitted an environmental permit application to the municipality on August 21, 2018.
-On December 4, 2018, the college decided to start the spatial procedure.
+On December 4, 2018, the board decided to start the spatial procedure.

-This was followed in April 2020 by an amended zoning plan, a granted environmental permit to Stichting Islamitisch Centrum Zoetermeer (ICZ) and a traffic decree for Olof Palmelaan with the possibility to appeal these decisions to the Council of State.
-The spatial procedure was completed on September 15, 2021, following a ruling by the Council of State declaring the appeal against these decisions unfounded.
+This resulted in an amended zoning plan in April 2020, an environmental permit granted to Stichting Islamitisch Centrum Zoetermeer (ICZ) and a traffic decision for the Olof Palmelaan with the possibility of appealing against these decisions to the Council of State.
+The spatial procedure was completed on 15 September 2021 after a ruling by the Council of State in which the appeal against these decisions was declared unfounded.

-What is the municipality doing to inform me?
+What does the municipality do to inform me?

-The municipality values careful communication with the surrounding area.
-Therefore, the municipality informed direct stakeholders by letter immediately when the Olof Palmelaan site came into view as a possible location for the mosque.
-As soon as there are new developments, we will again immediately inform interested parties by letter.
-Other interested parties can read the information on this website, www.zoetermeer.nl/moskee.
+The municipality attaches great importance to careful communication with the environment.
+That is why the municipality immediately informed interested parties by letter when the location Olof Palmelaan came into the picture as a possible location for the mosque.
+As soon as there are new developments, we will immediately inform interested parties about this again by letter.
+Other interested parties can read the information on this website, www.zoetermeer.nl/moskee .

-If you have any questions or suggestions of your own, we cordially invite you to contact us.
-This can be done in the following ways:
+If you have any questions or suggestions, we invite you to contact us.
+You can do so in the following ways:

-• via postal address: Municipality of Zoetermeer, PO Box 15, 2700 AA Zoetermeer
+- via the postal address: Municipality of Zoetermeer , PO Box 15, 2700 AA Zoetermeer

-• via the municipality's general telephone number: 14 079
+- via the general telephone number of the municipality: 14 079